BY-LAWS OF THE HARVARD CLUB OF NEW JERSEY

 Any person who is eligible for listing in the Official Harvard Alumni Directory shall be eligible for membership in the HCNJ.
 Anyone eligible for membership shall be a member in good standing in the HCNJ upon compliance with such requirements as the Executive Committee may from time to time establish.
 While undergraduates of Harvard College, such undergraduates and their parents shall also be eligible for membership.

 The officers of the HCNJ shall be a President, a President-Elect/Vice President, a Secretary and a Treasurer.
 The officers shall be ex-officio members of the Executive Committee.
-All officers shall be elected at the annual meeting of the HCNJ and shall hold office until the next annual meeting and until their successors are elected.
-The newly elected officers, except for the Treasurer, shall take office immediately upon completion of the election.
-The incumbent Treasurer shall retain the office until the end of the HCNJ’s fiscal year (June 30).
+All officers shall be elected at the annual meeting of the HCNJ.
+They shall hold office for a two-year term until the next annual meeting and until their successors are elected.
+The newly elected officers shall take office on July 1st. after completion of the election and retain the office until the end of the HCNJ’s fiscal year (June 30).

 5. President and President-Elect/Vice President

 The President, or in the absence of the President, the President-Elect, shall preside at the meetings of the HCNJ and of the Executive Committee.
 If both the President and the President-Elect are absent, those present at the meeting may elect a member to preside at such meeting.
 Upon expiration of the term of the President or upon resignation, death or inability to act as the President, the President-Elect shall serve as President until the annual meeting in the calendar year two years after the calendar year of the President-Elect’s election as President-Elect.
 In the event both the President and the President-Elect are unable to serve, the Executive Committee shall elect two temporary officers to fill these positions for the unexpired term.
 The President shall insure that contact is maintained with the Harvard Alumni Association (HAA), the Regional Director of the HAA, and other Club Presidents in the region.